 - Too many images.
 Images draw website visitors’ attention.
 Too many images make it hard for them to focus on any particular part of a webpage.

 - No images at all.
 If a webpage is nothing but an uninterrupted wall of text, this can overwhelm and intimidate website visitors.

 - Bland or generic images.
 Images of the scales of justice, a gavel, or a bookshelf full of legal books don’t help visitors understand what is unique about your law firm (or even what kind of law you practice).

 - Low-quality or unprofessional images.
 Images that are blurry, have distracting backgrounds, or don’t look professional can give website visitors a negative first impression of your law firm.

 - Too many pictures of yourself.
 Potential clients want to know how you can help them and that you will care about them.
 Pictures of you can be memorable and can provide a glimpse into your personality, which matters to potential clients.
 But if your website includes dozens of pictures of you and doesn’t explain how you can help potential clients with their case or matter, they may think you are more interested in yourself than in helping them.
 That can deter them from contacting your law firm.

 Designing effective law firm websites

-Learn about law firm website design basics, as well as design considerations that can influence the growth and effectiveness of your website in our on-demand webinar, “Website Design For Lawyers.”
+Schedule a demo to learn about law firm website design basics, as well as design considerations that can influence the growth and effectiveness of your website in our on-demand webinar.